-First of all, you should always consider your home office as an office.
-This means you have to secure and protect it just like any other business owner would.
+Firstly, you should always consider your home office as an office.
+It means you have to secure and protect it just like any other business owner would.
 At the absolute minimum, make sure that your home office room is always locked when not in use.

-Then, they will get the personal documents they need to sell on, and get out.
+Then, they will get the personal documents they need to sell, and get out.
 This means you need to take home security seriously if you want to stop your important things from falling into the wrong hands.

 #2].
 Keep your computers locked

 The door to your office shouldn’t be the only thing on lockdown.
 The computer devices that you use should be locked and safeguarded, too.

 In this instance, you should ensure to set up specific and differing passwords on all of your devices.
 Also, your devices should have antivirus tools proficient enough to deter cybercriminals.